Jean7340/Jean7340/README.md

 # Hi there 👋 I'm Zhiying
-🎓 M.S. in Business Analytics @ University of Rochester
+🎓 M.S. in Marketing Analytics @ University of Rochester

 ---